 Because the necessary evidence to support policy decisions is not always available, this unit focuses on commissioning new evidence.
 The unit presents a framework for determining the specific policy questions for which new evidence should be sought, and for identifying what evidence in what form will best answer those questions.

 Commissioning Evidence is taught as part of official training programs conducted by institutions collaborating with the Evidence for Policy Design program at Harvard Kennedy School.
 The unit is part of the Building Capacity to Use Research Evidence program, and aims to equip policy decision-makers with practical skills and frameworks for effectively applying data and evidence in their work.
-This is one of six units that help policy makers and government officials become better consumers of policy-relevant evidence and more effective commissioners of new evidence.
+This is one of seven units that help policy makers and government officials become better consumers of policy-relevant evidence and more effective commissioners of new evidence.

 What You Will Learn